-7. Executive Session -
+7. Executive Session

-At approximately 1:15 p.m.
-Acting Chairman Henry Sloma announced that the Board Meeting needed to go into an Executive Session.
-It was moved by Commissioner Eagan, seconded by Commissioner Croce, and unanimously approved that the meeting go into Executive Session.
+At approximately 1:10 p.m., it was moved by Commissioner Granto, seconded by Commissioner Zemsky, that the Commissioners convene in Executive Session to discuss matters related to the BNMC negotiations.

-Following discussion, at approximately 1:32 p.m. it was moved by Commissioner Demakos, seconded by Commissioner Lewin and unanimously approved that the Executive Session be adjourned.
+Following discussion, at approximately 1:23 p.m., it was moved by Commissioner Granto, seconded by Commissioner Zemsky, that the Executive Session be adjourned and that the Board resume the Regular Session.